henrique-trevisan/PDF_Slicer/readme.md

 python main.py
 ```

+`main.py` can be run directly without installing the package.

 From the GUI select the source PDF, choose the initial and final page and click **Export File**.

 ## Project Structure